abdusco/abdus.dev/src/posts/running-powershell-script-in-node/index.md

 I needed a way to call a Powershell script from Node.
-Node provides `child_process` module, which helps us execute and communicate with external processes.
+Node provides `child_process` module, which provides tools to execute and communicate with external processes.

 We're going to use `spawn` for this.
-I know `utils/promisify` exists, but I like providing my own wrapper to promisify `spawn`.
-It helps me return the exit code to the caller and I also get a better intellisense while writing scripts.
+It allows us to pipe the `stdout`/`stderr` of a process back to caller.
+This helps the caller to see what the process is actually doing behind the scenes.

 ```js
 const {spawn} = require("child_process");